nRFCloud/utils/README.md

     # Enable modem-based JSON Web Token (JWT) generation required for nRF Cloud authentication
     CONFIG_MODEM_JWT=y

-    # Configure the nRF Cloud library to use the device's internal UUID as the client ID
+    # Configure the nRF Cloud library to use the device's internal UUID
     CONFIG_NRF_CLOUD_CLIENT_ID_SRC_INTERNAL_UUID=y

-    # Define the modem security tag where nRF Cloud credentials will be stored (16842753 is the standard tag used by Nordic examples)
-    CONFIG_NRF_CLOUD_SEC_TAG=16842753
+    # Or IMEI as the device ID
+    CONFIG_NRF_CLOUD_CLIENT_ID_SRC_IMEI=y
+    # But not both at the same time
     ```
-**Failure to include these settings will prevent the device from connecting to nRF Cloud.**
+:warning:**Failure to include these settings will prevent the device from connecting to nRF Cloud.**

 ## How-To: Registering devices quickly